curesium/tantalum/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Proposed fix**
+If you have any idea of how to fix it, let us know.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.